cirocosta/estaleiro/docs/talk/README.md

 ```

+While the traditional way of going over these enforcements have been post-facto,
+there's the potential to standardize across the definition of what "good means"
+in ways that developers wouldn't shoot themselves in their foots.

+---

 ## what if Dockerfiles didn't exist?

-My attempt with this tool was to tackle those two.
+In order to go after some of those problems, we could start reminding ourselves

-But, before we jump to the tool, let's imagine that `docker build` doesn't
+of the basic principles that allows a `docker build` to work with Dockerfiles.

-exist, and Dockerfiles aren't a thing.
+A nice way of doing so is pretending that Dockerfiles don't even exist, and
+trying to achieve what they can achieve without it.